 - This loan is best suited to homeowners who own more than 20% of their home.

-- Those wishing to carry out renovations on a property.
+- Those wishing to carry out renovations or who are looking to improve a property.

-The Low doc loan is perfect for self-employed people who don’t have the necessary documentation that employees do.
+The Low doc loan is perfect for self-employed people and contractors who don’t have the necessary documentation that employees do.
 This loan is ideal for those with a strong income and assets.

 Low doc loans use a self-verification method to prove income.
 However, the lender usually carries out a credit assessment and check to make sure the loan is affordable.
 Plus, this type of loan incurs higher fees.